node-organic/organic-angel/README.md

     * angelscripts v0.0.5
     Would you like to engage update? (y/n)

-The above is example command line usage.
-Note that even the above is not ready yet, it is absolutely possible.
+The above is **example** command line usage.
+Note that even the above is not ready yet, it is possible even more ;)

-Angel is similar as concept to bots, like [hubot](http://hubot.github.com/), however it is for command line.
+Angel is derrives as concept from `bots`, like [hubot](http://hubot.github.com/).
+However it is for command line.
 It can be mapped also as `the command line assistant`.

 ## Scripts and Abilities syntax